What are property searches and why do you need them?

 The result of this search will provide information about planning, building regulations, building control, enforcement notices, preservation orders, planned road schemes, parking restrictions and compulsory purchase orders.
 It will also confirm whether or not the highway on which your property is located is either privately owned or maintained at the public expense.
 The local search may also reveal whether or not there are any financial charges registered against the property.
-Additional information can be requested in order to ascertain whether or not the property adjoins common land and would thereby be effected by the Commons Registration Act for rights of access.
+Additional information can be requested in order to ascertain whether or not the property adjoins common land and would thereby be

 This search will provide details of any problems with the surrounding area of the property such as flooding, subsidence or industrial contamination.

 The most common of these searches is the water and drainage search which will give details of the infrastructure of the public water and sewer network connected to the property.
 It will confirm whether or not the property has the benefit of mains, drains and water and will highlight whether or not the property has the benefit of surface water drainage.
-Additional searches in respect of gas and electricity can also be undertaken and are often undertaken where development of the land is being considered.
+Additional searches in respect of gas and electricity can also be undertaken and are often undertaken where

 Planning and Development Reports

 Additional reports can be obtained in respect of development risks which may be situated within 75m of the property you intend to purchase.
-Additional searches can also be undertaken which may give valuable information on local amenities such as schools and health care facilities.
+Additional searches can also be undertaken which may give valuable information on local amenities such as schools and

 Sometimes due to the locality of the property further specialist searches may need to be undertaken.
 For example, if the property is in a mining area then a search of the coal authority for coal mining near the area may be useful to provide details of mine related subsidence damage and information on past coal mining.
 Again if the property is near British Waterways i.e canal or river then a search of the British Waterways could confirm whether rivers, streams or canals pass through the boundary and information on the riverbank ownership, drainage rights, fishing rights and licences.